Narsil/django-simple-feedback/README.rst

 django-simple-feedback requires jquery to function.
 Don't forget to put it in your django scripts.
 If you have a solution for putting it in case it's missing feel free to contact me.
-Including it systematically breaks may break other plugins.
+Including it systematically may break other plugins.

 Installing django-simple-feedback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~